- 1 An Introduction to the Valve Timing Diagram

 What is the valve timing diagram?

 We consider that for the valve timing diagram, the valves open and close at the dead center positions of the piston.
 But, in actual practice, they do not open and close instantaneously at dead centers.
 The valves operate to some degree before or after the dead centers.
-The ignition is also timed to occur a little before the top dead center.
+The ignition timing is also timed to occur a little before the top dead center.
 The timing of these sequences of events can be shown graphically in terms of crank angles from the dead center position.
 This diagram is known as the valve timing diagram.

 Why do We Need a Valve Timing diagram?